Today It’s time to kick-off with the “Latte Art” section. I start with a question.

-The risk is exactly that, focussing in latte art and forget that there is a whole world with different aspects to deal with.
+The risk is exactly that, focusing in latte art and forget that there is a whole world with different aspects to deal with.
 When you start getting seriously about coffee, you understand that consistency is the key for every kind of things you do behind a bar.
-You realise that achieve consistency in pulling shots is the priority, dial-in new recipes, understand how the coffee machine and the grinder works.
+You realize that achieve consistency in pulling shots is the priority, dial-in new recipes, understand how the coffee machine and the grinder works.

 Unfortunately, there are too many baristas out there that think they know everything simply because they are great at latte art but they don’t’ know anything about the complexity of coffee itself.

 I always say to me and my teammate “taste is always more important than how the beverage looks”.